John Keir: First World War

 Keir had hardly been in command of the 6th Division for a month when the First World War began, and it was mobilised as part of the British Expeditionary Force (BEF) for service in Europe.
 However, the original plan of sending six divisions to France was altered due to fears of German landings in the United Kingdom, and the 6th Division spent the first month of the war in reserve in East Anglia.
 In September it landed in France, and immediately saw service at the Battle of the Aisne.
 Later in the year, he commanded it in action at the Battle of Armentières.

 In February 1915 he was made a Knight Commander of the Order of the Bath (KCB), "in connection with Operations in the Field".
 In late May, Keir was promoted to temporary lieutenant general appointed to take command of the newly formed VI Corps, which took part in the Battle of Loos in September.
 In December VI Corps was attacked by the Imperial German Army with phosgene gas, the first time this form of chemical warfare was used.
-In January 1916 Keir was promoted to the substantive rank of lieutenant general.
+In January 1916 Keir was promoted to the substantive rank of lieutenant general "for distinguished service in the Field".

 On 8 August 1916 Keir was relieved of command of VI Corps, whilst the official explanation for the move was given as being due to exhaustion or illness, the real cause was a personal dispute between Keir and General Sir Edmund Allenby, his commanding general at the head of the Third Army.
 Allenby was notorious for his overbearing command manner with subordinates, and had gained the nickname "the Bull" for his aggression amongst them.
 Keir had previously protested to General Sir Douglas Haig, commander-in-chief (C-in-C) of the BEF, and as a result had acquired the sobriquet in Third Army of "the Matador" – i.e. the man who could handle "the Bull".
 However, Allenby later formally raised concerns with Haig about Keir's front-line dispositions of VI Corps in the line around Arras in August 1916, and Haig supported Allenby's assessment that Keir was an indifferent general (augmented by an inherent prejudice that Haig possessed towards older generals, Keir having just turned 60), and despite Keir's threats to Haig to appeal to higher authority against the decision in England if he was deprived of his command in the field and forcefully returned home, protesting that he had been wronged by Allenby's action, Haig removed him thence.

 On return to England Keir was side-lined and without a command, and spent the remainder of the war fulminating about the role of privileged "cavalry generals" (such as Haig and Allenby), who he argued held a disproportionate number of senior posts in the BEF compared to infantrymen, gunners and engineers.